reactjs/react.dev/src/content/reference/react/useCallback.md

 **Let's walk through an example to see when this is useful.**

-Say you're passing a `handleSubmit` function down from the `ProductPage` to the `ShippingForm` component:
+Say you're passing a `handleSubmit` function down from the `ProductPage` to the `ShippingForm` Component:

 ```js {5}
 function ProductPage({ productId, referrer, theme }) {